ovh/cds/README.md

 #### Execution Environment Customization

 A worker model is a worker execution context.
-Do you want a job that has a binary "go" in version 1.11.5?
-No problem, just create a Go worker model, containing a go in version 1.11.5.
+Let's say, you need to run a job that requires GoLang v1.11.5.
+In CDS, you just need to create a Go worker model, containing a go in version 1.11.5.
 A worker model can be a docker image, an openstack image, a VSphere image.
-In the case of our example Go, in version 1.11.5, the worker model is neither more nor less than the official golang docker image from https://hub.docker.com/_/golang.
 Although CDS administrators can offer shared worker models, users can create their own template workers if they wish.

 #### Self Service User’s Integrations